ChainSafe/forest/node/forest_libp2p/bitswap/README.md

 use forest_libp2p_bitswap::BitswapBehaviour;

 let behaviour = BitswapBehaviour::default();
-// Gets the accociated request manager from the bitswap behaviour
+// Gets the associated request manager from the bitswap behaviour
 // Note: The response is of type Arc<BitswapRequestManager> so that
 // you can easily clone it, store it or send it around. let bitswap_request_manager = behaviour.request_manager();